svisser/python-improvements/README.md

 return the desired value for `result`.
 If this method is not available then an `AttributeError` will be raised (which the rest of your code needs to adapt to).
 In Python this approach of assuming things and catching an exception in case it didn't work out is called 'Easier to ask for forgiveness than permission' (EAFP).
-At the other end we have 'Look before you leap' (LBYP) which would use various checks to prevent bad things from happening (i.e., only allow objects for which you know it'll work to pass through).
 This coding style can make your code easier to read and more flexible in case you wish to pass in another object.

+At the other end we have the 'Look before you leap' (LBYP) approach which would use various checks to prevent bad things from happening (i.e., only allow objects for which you know it'll work to pass through).
+This is good at times but it can also be too restrictive when only a limited number of objects are accepted / considered valid.

 **Decorating a function without preserving details**:
 If you've used a decorator to change the behaviour of a function, it's possible